BrucePerens/introspection/README.md

 # Introspection

-Introspection for the Crystal language, without macros.
+Easy introspection for the Crystal language.

+The Crystal language provides introspection (type reflection) through the use of macros.
+This shard contains easy methods for getting the type information without macros.

 Currently this shard only provides an `Object#instance_methods` method.
 This works on instances, classes, and modules.
 It returns the data